 Personas vs. Prompt Library

-Both personas and the prompt library customize Smith's behavior, but they serve different purposes and work best in complementary ways.
+Both personas and the prompt library customize Smith's behavior, but they serve different purposes and work best together.

 Personas vs. Prompt Library